 - Cummings Arts Center Gallery, Connecticut College (2017)

-- Angela Davis Fegan, Leonardo Selvaggio, and Megan Young
+- Photos by Angela Davis Fegan, Leonardo Selvaggio, Megan Young